 Note that all failures on these “rolling” tests will be reported by your device.
 Refusal to complete a test will also be noted on your IID record.

 You will need to perform these tests for the entire period an IID is installed in your vehicle.
 The device will not test you less as time progresses.
 Therefore, you may need to complete these regular tests for around:

 - One year for your second DUI

 Other Regulations for IIDs in California

-You are required to blow into your IID regularly in order to comply with regulations set forth by the state of California.
-There are several other regulations you must follow to maintain compliance with the IID program.
-You will need to regularly have your IID:
+You must blow into your IID regularly to comply with regulations set forth by the state.
+You must also follow several other rules to maintain compliance with the IID program.
+You will need to have your IID regularly:

 Acts Leading to IID Noncompliance in California